veecode-platform/platform-backstage-plugins/plugins/kong-service-manager/README.md

 - List of all specs available  ✅
 - The spec will list the plugins that are associated with the service ✅
 - In the list of plugins, we can enable and remove them from the spec via a pull request to the repository ✅
+- In addition to handling service plugins, we also list all the routes and apply the plugins associated with these routes directly to the spec's paths.

 > ℹ️ To use the spec manipulation functionality, you'll need to configure the integration and authentication of the chosen git provider (**At this point Gitlab or Github**).
 > See how to add authentication [here](https://backstage.io/docs/auth/) and integration by clicking [here](https://backstage.io/docs/integrations/)